 Have you ever run out of gas?
 Imagine running out of gas when gas stations are no longer pumping fuel or you are on route to your bug out location after some really bad stuff has gone down.
-You aren’t able to call AAA anymore and your buddy probably can’t come pick you up.
+You aren’t able to call AAA anymore and your buddy probably can’t come to pick you up.
 You thought ahead to carry some extra fuel, but long lines in traffic and multiple detours have depleted even your additional supplies.
 If the situation called for it and you were desperate, would you know how to siphon gas from a car?

 Many of us have tried this before with mixed results.
 I can remember shoving a length of garden hose in the tank of an old Ford truck I had and drawing the gas out with my mouth.
 In case you were wondering, a mouth full of gas is not a pleasant experience and it takes a whole lot of brushing to get that taste out.
 This manual method is only slightly better with clear plastic tubing but you still run the risk of getting some amount of gas in your mouth.

 Would this be acceptable in a grid down situation?
 Of course, if there was no other option.
 However, with a little planning and practice now, you can have a solution to your fuel needs in an emergency.

 How to get gas out of a car

 It would stand to reason that in even the most dire, apocalyptic scenarios you can imagine, there will be gas somewhere.
 We have gas in cars obviously, stashed in lawnmowers and in spare cans in sheds.
 Businesses have diesel stored in forklifts and heavy equipment.
 Gas at fuel stations can even be tapped into with a little know-how even if the electricity isn’t working.
 Gas is a vitally important resource and even if we have some global EMP, this fuel will still be valuable to the people who can obtain it but not everyone has experience with getting gas out of their car short of driving it around all day.